aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

     error: 'DescribeJob returned FAILED',
 });

-const finalStatus = new lambda.FunctionTask(this, 'Get Final Job Status', {
+const finalStatus = new tasks.InvokeFunction(this, 'Get Final Job Status', {
     function: getStatusLambda,
     // Use "guid" field as input, output of the Lambda becomes the
     // entire state machine output.